 SIP is usually associated with a way to emulate the functionality of standard telephony over an IP network.
 It is replacing the older, less versatile protocols used in the past such as H.323 and MGCP.
 These older protocols functioned at a very low level to connect IP phones to the public telephone network.
 SIP, on the other hand, provides a sophisticated and straightforward way to network the enterprise.
 For instance, SIP uses email addresses as the SIP address in place of a telephone number over the regular telephone network.

 SIP trunking delivers a number of benefits to the business user such as cost savings, networking flexibility, and emergency disaster recovery.
 It can do away with the high subscription costs of basic rate interfaces and primary rate interfaces.
 It also optimizes the bandwidth usage by providing both voice and data over the very same connection.
 Businesses will have the manageability to route calls to favored carriers and the redundancy of using multiple service providers.

-We specialize in Arkansas T1 Provider.
-This page is a short listing of the services specifically offered by T1Market in Johnson.
+We are experts in Johnson T1 Provider.
+This page is a quick listing of the products specifically offered by T1Market in Johnson.

-Going forward, our objective is to regularly improve our product offerings.
-We now offer enterprise products typically used by larger firms, namely: MPLS network service, gigabit ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our providers also deliver free managed Cisco routers for multi-year agreements.
-Primarily, our objective is to create a bond with you - our customer - that will last for years to come.
-Acquiring your trust is what we do all the time.
-Saving you cash on economical MPLS services is exactly how we keep it.
+As we go forward, our goal is to constantly improve our product offerings.
+We now supply business products normally utilized by bigger companies, specifically: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our service providers even provide cost-free managed Cisco routers for multi-year agreements.
+Mainly, our objective is to build a bond with you - our client - that will certainly last for years to come.
+Acquiring your trust is just what we do all the time.
+Conserving you money on inexpensive Ethernet services is precisely how we keep it.